 CANADIAN SCHOOLS

 MPOWER provides approved students with loan offer documentation as evidence of funds for the study permit application.
+Please note that an MPOWER loan can only cover tuition costs for most schools in Canada.

 Note: Student Direct Stream (SDS) is a fast-track study permit application for residents of certain countries.
 SDS applicants must have proof that they have already paid tuition fees for their first year of education, among other requirements.
-Because MPOWER requires a confirmed study permit before disbursing funds, SDS can not be used if you intend to pay for your first-year tuition with an MPOWER Student Loan.
+Because MPOWER requires a confirmed study permit before disbursing funds, SDS can't be used if you intend to pay for your first-year tuition with an MPOWER Student Loan.

 You can apply for a study permit, or learn more about the application requirements, on the Canadian government's website.